Written by Mountain Hardwear climber, Miranda Oakley (@miranda__oakley)

 In 2017, I had the opportunity to get to know some of these middle eastern climbing communities that had taken root in the local gyms and sport climbing areas.
 I spent one month in Ramallah, Palestine, where I was introduced to the small but incredibly welcoming climbing community.
 I met American climber Tim Bruns, who—along with Will Harris—began developing sport climbing areas around Ramallah and guiding beginners in 2014.
 In 2016, they finished building Palestine’s first climbing gym, Wadi Climbing.

 My month in Palestine was shaped by the incredible kindness of my new friends like Mujahad and Tim and by the beauty of the arid countryside and canyons, where most of the outdoor climbing can be found.
-But it was also shaped by the stark contrast of this beauty amid the restrictions to freedom of movement and the inequality that Palestinians must endure daily.
+But it was also shaped by the stark contrast of this beauty amid the hardships that Palestinians must endure daily.

 Because of this, Wadi Climbing is more than just a climbing gym, it’s a safe space for the local climbing community to hang out, train, and escape from the ongoing military occupation that defines the lives of most Palestinians.
 The community there was one of the most welcoming groups I’d ever met in my time traveling.
 I was eager to give back to this amazing community however I could.
 I figured that teaching trad climbing skills could be my way of contributing.